The definition of Customer Success has been clearly laid out.

 In Customer Success, context is everything.
 Yes, product usage can be a valuable input into Success Vector, but it’s just one, properly weighted input.

-9. Customer Success is Not Happiness, Delight, or Satisfaction
+9. Customer Success is Not Happiness or Delight

 Happy customers never churn, right?
 Customers we have “great relationships” with stick around forever, always buying more and advocating publicly on our behalf.
 Right?
 Unless the “great” part of that relationship is predicated on the customer’s success, no. No, they won’t stick around forever.